inyong37/Study/_Computer/Software/Windows.md

 To perform an operation on a window, you will typically call some function that takes an HWND value as a parameter.
 Keep in mind that handles are not pointers.
 If hwnd is a variable that contains a handle, attempting to dereference the handle by writing *hwnd is an error.

+Coordinates are measured in device-independent pixles, We'll have more to say about the device indepenedent part of device-independent pixels when we discuss graphics.
+Depending on your task, you might measure coordinates relative to the screen, relative to a window (including the frame), or relative to the client area of a window.
+For example, you would position a window on the screen using coordinates, but you would draw inside a window using client coordinates.
+In each case, the origin (0, 0) is always the top-left corner of the region.

 ## *Folder*

 ### *Program Files*